 In This Article

 About 10 months ago, I completely fell off the health wagon.
-I'd been on an extended overseas holiday, started a new job, moved cities, and completely given up on my previous gym and clean-eating program.
-A few months in, I decided I was settled enough to get back on track (also, I'd put on a few kilos and didn't feel so hot), but I couldn't manage to find a routine that worked.
-I had minimal time or motivation.
+I'd started a new job, moved cities, and totally given up on my previous gym and clean-eating program.
+I even stopped doing the at-home workout classes I had been doing when I was too busy to get to the gym.
+A few months in, I decided I was settled enough to get back on track (also, I'd put on a few pounds and didn't feel so hot), but I couldn't manage to find a routine that worked.
+I had minimal time and motivation.
 My old workout plan felt boring and didn't push me hard enough.
-Basically, I needed a firm kick in the ass (for lack of a better expression).
+Basically, I needed a firm kick in the butt (for lack of a better expression).

 What Is the F45 Challenge?

-Benefits of the F45 Challenge
+The Benefits of the F45 Challenge

-What to Expect During the F45 Challenge
+What to Expect From the F45 Challenge

 The system works via an app where you book yourself into your desired time slot.
-I believe this contributes to the program's success; if you cancel a class last minute or decide not to show up, you're charged (genius).
+I believe this contributes to the program's success: if you cancel a class last minute or decide not to show up, you're charged (genius).

-While 60 seconds of continuous jump lunges with a sledgehammer might sound as hard as the F45 Eight-Week Challenge could possibly get, I assure you that is not true (for me, anyway).
-Following the eating plan was much, much harder.
+I did feel pretty good on the meal plan, but compared to getting the workouts done, for me, following the eating plan was much, much harder.
 Not because there's anything wrong with the eating plan, but because I live a life governed by gelato and chocolate-dipped shortbread.
 OK, I actually eat a balanced, clean diet 80 percent of the time, but this program showed me that I am very much a mindless snacker.

-Below, I've posted some screenshots of a typical day on the plan, so you can see it's a balanced mix of protein, fats, and carbs to support all of the training.
+Below, I've posted some screenshots of a typical day on the plan, so you can see it's a balanced mix of protein, fats, and carbs meant to support all of the training.
 Basically, it's three meals and two snacks, which is pretty close to what I'd eat normally.
 I will admit that I only followed the diet about 70 percent of the time (hey, nobody's perfect), but when I did, I was satisfied—never starving.
 Also, I was never bloated, which is always a win.